SS Cambridge (1916): Building

 Vogtland had two screws, each driven by a triple expansion engine.
 Between them her twin engines were rated at 1,106 NHP or 3,475 ihp, giving her a speed of 14 kn.
 The ship had one funnel and four masts.

 Vogtland was built for the Hamburg America Line, but when she was completed the UK Government seized her under Article 231 of the Treaty of Versailles.
 She was given the UK official number 144589 and code letters KFNP.

 Federal Steam fleet

 Federal Steam lost three cargo ships to enemy action in the First World War.
 Vogtland was one of five new German ships that the UK government supplied to Federal Steam as reparations.
 Federal Steam named its ships after English counties or county towns.
 It renamed the ship Cambridge.
+The other ships were Friesland, which became Hertford (10,923 GRT), Sauerland became Norfolk (10,948 GRT), Wendland became Cumberland (10,939 GRT) and Münsterland became Huntingdon (11,305 GRT).
+All 5 of them were sunk in World War II.